shiftlin0818/PowerSystem_Viewer/README.md

       display the one-line diagram,
       auto layout one-line diagram
       calculate the power on the branch and transformer

+2021-03-33
+      fix the bug:
+           Can not refresh the data when loading new case

  To do:
    click the bus, show the related inforamtion on the right side panel